ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Nextcloud - Part 1 - Outlining setup, arranging storage and choosing service IPs.md

     $ sudo vgcreate nextcloud-hdd /dev/sdc1
     ~~~

-    See how I named each VG related to nextcloud and the kind of underlying drive used.
+    See how I named each VG related to Nextcloud and the kind of underlying drive used.
 Then, with `pvs` you can see how each PV is now assigned to their respective VG.

     ~~~bash
     $ sudo pvs